tommyhall/tommyhall.github.io/about.md

 permalink: /about/
 ---
 I'm Tom Hall.
-I am a VR and web developer, data enthusiast, and UX guy in The Annex, Toronto.
+I am a VR & web developer, data enthusiast, and UX guy in The Annex, Toronto.
 My focus is on research, and developing high quality user experiences.
-I love films, music, cats, and *Heroes of the Storm* deep cuts.
+I love films, board games, cats, and *Heroes of the Storm* deep cuts.

 ## Proficiencies
 <div class="resume-content">